Tim Parker (businessman)

 Timothy Charles Parker (born 19 June 1955) is a British executive.
-As of 2020 he was the chairman of the National Trust, Post Office Ltd, and Her Majesty's Courts and Tribunals Service (HMCTS).
-He was replaced in February 2022 as chairman of the National Trust by René Olivieri and will leave the Post Office Ltd in Autumn 2022.
+He has been chairman of the National Trust, Post Office Ltd and Her Majesty's Courts and Tribunals Service (HMCTS).
+From 1986 to 2014 he was CEO of a number of companies, including successively Kenwood, Clarks Shoes, Kwik-Fit, the AA and Samsonite.
+He is currently non-executive chairman of Samsonite, and a director of British Pathe.

-From 1986 to 2014, he was successively the CEO of Kenwood, Clarks Shoes, Kwik-Fit, the AA, and Samsonite, and led each company in a turnaround.
-He was appointed the chairman of the National Trust in 2014, chairman of Post Office Ltd in 2015, and chairman of HMCTS in 2018.

 Early life and education

 Parker was born in Aldershot, Hampshire, in 1955.
 The son of an army officer, he spent much of his childhood abroad.
 He was educated at Abingdon School in Abingdon, Oxfordshire, leaving in 1973.

 He attended Pembroke College, Oxford, where he was chairman of the Oxford University Labour Club.
-He holds an MA in Philosophy, Politics and Economics from Oxford (1977), and an MSc in Business Studies from the London Business School (1981).
+He has an MA in philosophy, politics and economics from Oxford (1977), and an MSc in business studies from the London Business School (1981).